BigBearAlan/create-text-curtain/README.md

 - Independent vertical character strands with pinned tops
 - Pointer collisions, propagated impulses, tension, damping, and pendulum-like settling
 - Responsive density and reduced-motion support

-This does not depend on `@chenglou/pretext`.
-Pretext is a text-measurement and line-layout library; it would be useful if this demo needed arbitrary prose wrapping, but the curtain deformation is custom interaction code.

 ## Skill contents